 The honest version of "things to do in Pigeon Forge with kids"

-A quick orientation if you're new here: Pigeon Forge is the Parkway, a five-mile strip of attractions along the Little Pigeon River.
-Gatlinburg sits 15 minutes south at the edge of the national park.
-Most families bounce between both, and everything below is 25 minutes or less from either town.
+A brief introduction if unfamiliar: Pigeon Forge centers on the Parkway, a five-mile strip of attractions flanking the Little Pigeon River.
+Gatlinburg lies 15 minutes south toward the national park entrance.
+Most families explore both locations, with everything discussed residing 25 minutes or less from either destination.

 The big three, with real prices